Skip to main content

 Feed into the Topic Sieve

-When the Topic Sieve evaluates whether to create a new page for a topic, it checks what page type already ranks.
-A product page ranking #5 for a broad term is a signal that a category page could do better.
+When the Topic Sieve evaluates whether to create a new page for a topic, it runs five checks, including existing traffic and page competition.
+For example, if a product page ranks for a broad term, that may signal an opportunity for a dedicated category page to perform better.

 4